 How did you feel about cold calling?

-How did you feel about support from Amogh?
+How did you feel about the support from the TAs?

 What required tool did you not know and now find very useful?

 Give me your suggestions for improving the course, but apologies in advance; specifications grading will remain.